Epitopoietic Research Corporation

-Epitopoietic Research Corporation (ERC) is a Belgian Pharmaceutical company developing ERC1671 (brandnames: Gliovac, Sitoiganap (EU)), which specialise in treatment for Glioblastoma multiforme which is the most aggressive form of brain cancer.
-In 2019, ERC became the first pharmaceutical company to provide treatment under the US Federal Right-to-try law.
+Epitopoietic Research Corporation (ERC) is a Belgian Pharmaceutical company that is specialized in the development of ERC1671 (Gliovac, Sitoiganap (EU)), a treatment for Glioblastoma multiforme, which is the most aggressive form of brain cancer.
+In 2019 ERC provided treatment under the US Federal Right-to-try law.

 History

-The genesis of ERC1671 occurred when Apostolos Stathopoulos was a neurosurgery student at the University of Liège.
-While observing an operation, a piece of a patient’s tumor hit his eye.
-This event provoked Stathopoulos to contemplation and to the evidence that his body's immune system would destroy the cancer cells.
+Over the years, the company achieved various milestones, including obtaining Advanced Medical Therapy Product status, Orphan Drug status, and initiating Phase II trials.

 2006

-Stathopoulos conducts a proof-of-concept study on rats.
-The study finds that the combination of Syngeneic and allogeneic glioma cells injected into rats with growing tumors reduce the size and even eradicate the existing tumors and prevented the formation of new tumors.
+Dr. Stathopoulos conducts a proof-of-concept study on rats.
+The study finds that the combination of Syngeneic and allogeneic glioma cells injected into rats with growing tumors reduces the size, eradicates the existing tumors, and prevents the formation of new tumors.
 Stathopoulos patents the technique and founds ERC to develop the treatment for humans.

 2009

 ERC obtains Advanced Medical Therapy Product status for Gliovac/ERC1671 from the European Medicines Agency.
 It creates a tissue bank for proliferative tumors and a Good Manufacturing Practice-compliant production facility in Schaijk, Netherlands.